Develop Better Study Habits

 Before you even begin to study, you need to make sure you have a space that is set up for your school work.
 This can either be a room in your house or apartment that is away from everything else, or a corner that you can sneak away to once you have a chance.

-- 1Find the Space.Look throughout your house and find the optimal spot that you can utilize as a workspace.
+- 1Look throughout your house and find the optimal spot that you can utilize as a workspace.
 If you have an extra room or section of the house, that's great.
-But if you do not, look for a free corner or space that will fit a small desk or other workstation.Advertisement
+But if you do not, look for a free corner or space that will fit a small desk or other workstation.Find the Space.Advertisement

 - 3Get Your Supplies Ready.